 Regular Hand Washing is Important

 The easiest way for humans to come in contact with the virus is through touching infected surfaces.
-Once the virus latches on to the hands of a person and that person touches his or her face, the virus can then go into the eyes, nose, and mouth.
+Once the virus latches onto the hands of a person the risk greatly increases.
+Once that person touches his or her face, the virus can then go into the eyes, nose, and mouth.
 That is why regular hand washing is very important!
 The CDC recommends washing the hands with soap and water for 20 seconds.
-If soap and water are not available, alcohol-based sanitizers with at least 60% alcohol content may be used.
+Use alcohol-based sanitizers with at least 60% alcohol, if soap and water are not available.

 Is N95 Mask Useful in Preventing COVID-19?

-With the emergence of the deadly Coronavirus today, normal safety precautions like hand washing and wearing the right PPEs when taking care of the sick are very important to avoid getting the disease.
+With the emergence of the deadly Coronavirus today, normal safety precautions like hand washing and wearing the right PPEs and antiviral face mask when taking care of the sick are very important to avoid getting airborne diseases.
 Another important thing to remember is that if you’re taking care of a sick person, it’s important to protect yourself from their respiratory droplets.
-While a normal surgical mask helps, it doesn’t do much in filtering the virus.
-That is why N95 masks are made.
+While a normal surgical half face mask helps, it doesn’t do much in filtering the virus.

 The N95 masks block at least 95% of non-oil particles in the air preventing dust and other microscopic organisms from entering our respiratory tract.
 It’s perfect to use for health workers to protect themselves from coming into contact with the infected patients’ respiratory droplets.
 If you’re looking for an N95 mask, feel free to contact Bielcor at 866-480-2435 or email us at email@example.com.